GuillevicMyriam/inventory_uncertainty/README.md

 ### Input data

 All input data, which normally are updated each year, are in the form of Excel files.
 This is not usual but based on the fact that Excel is widely used in public administrations.
 Each row in the input excel files corresponds to a source category.
-A source category is uniquely defined by the following attributes:
+A source category is uniquely defined by the following attributes (which are saved in specific column in the Excel files):
 - nomenclature class, such as CRT for greenhouse gases according to the IPCC Guidelines, or NFR for pollutants according to the EMEP Guidebook;
 - source category code according to the chosen nomenclature;
-- source category name according to the chosen nomenclature;
+- source category name according to the chosen nomenclature (unsupported so far, please leave blank);
 - compound name;
 - resource name, this is used in particular to specify the fuel burned for the Energy sector.